 Praised for his "deft" conducting (San Francisco Chronicle), Tam appears frequently with choral and orchestral ensembles.
-Recent engagements include collaborations with Ars Minerva, Bay Pointe Ballet, the First Church Festival Orchestra, Oakland Ballet, and the Oshman Family JCC.
+He has appeared recently with Ars Minerva, Bay Pointe Ballet, the First Church Festival Orchestra, Oakland Ballet, and the Oshman Family JCC.

 In addition to performing as a soloist, Tam is a founding member and harpsichordist (and occasional conductor) for MUSA, a San Francisco-based Baroque chamber ensemble.
 His fortepiano trio, the Costanoan Trio, was chosen to perform at the 2018 Early Music America Emerging Artists Showcase.
 He has performed with leading period ensembles such as Voices of Music and Musica Pacifica, and has served as principal keyboardist for most of the professional symphonies in Northern and Central California.

-Tam currently serves as the Director of Music at First Congregational Church of Berkeley, one of the major performances venues for classical music in the East Bay.
+Tam currently serves as the Director of Music at First Church Berkeley (First Congregational), one of the major performances venues for classical music in the East Bay.
 In this role, he also produces Resonance, the church's critically-lauded performance series.

 He also is the Artistic Director of the Star Valley Children's Choir (SVCC) and is the Music Director of the Berkeley Community Chorus Chamber Singers.

 He has served on the faculty of the NAPA Music Festival and the San Francisco Early Music Society Recorder Workshop, and has been on staff at the American Bach Soloists Festival & Academy.

 He is on the board of Early Music America, a national organization dedicated to strengthening historical performance.

 Tam is a registered tax professional with the State of California.
 He is a graduate of Yale University.